 Upon farther examination the paint container had been, in fact, turned into a bait bucket that held some ten dozen black tip shiners alive, well and frisky.
 David remarked that the homemade bait bucket was self-aerating because the creek water current flow can easily filter through the bucket.
 This constant supply of clean flowing water enables the shiners to literally survive for weeks, even months.
 “Don’t the shiners have to be fed?”
 “No,” then David explained that when a shiner dies, it becomes nutrients for the others and once again the flow of current through the homemade bait bucket washes away any undesirable waste.
 So David was asked to illustrate how it was made.

-Start with a 5 gallon plastic bucket (if it is a used bucket, clean thoroughly); a drill with a 1/4 bit, 5 foot section of nylon 3/16 rope, a small ruler is useful, and marker will complete the necessary items.
+Start with a 5-GALLON Bucket With LID (if it is a used bucket, clean thoroughly); a drill with a 1/4 bit, 5 foot section of nylon 3/16 rope, a small ruler is useful, and marker will complete the necessary items.

 Use the marker to draw a line 4 inches above the bottom of the bucket.
 This will allow the bottom of the bucket to retain water to keep the bait alive for a short period when the bucket is removed from the water.